4 Steps To Practicing Forgiveness

 By doing the same thing over and over, you strengthen those neural pathways – the trails in your brain – so that they fire on an automatic sequence.
 This strengthens porn’s hold on you, making it that much harder to try to break free.

-Dr. Jes Montgomery, psychiatrist and addictionologist, shares this in the Conquer Series, a DVD cinematic study that helps men break free from porn:
+Dr. Jes Montgomery, psychiatrist and addictionologist, shares this in the Conquer Series, a cinematic study that helps men break free from porn:

 “The brain will do the thing with which it is most familiar.
 Addiction provides a powerful pathway from ‘I don’t feel good’ to… ‘I feel magically wonderful.'”